rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 ```

 ### :material-docker: **2.4. docker-compose.override.yml**
-As the name implies, this file contains configurations that will override `docker-compose.yml`.
+As the name implies, this file contains the settings that will override `docker-compose.yml`.

-If you haven't configured the `br-lab` network yet.
+If you have not yet configured the `br-lab` network.
 Access: [Configuring the Docker Network](../../../../Laboratórios/Juniper/vJunos/Lab%20Descoberta/index.md/#31-configurando-a-rede-docker)

 1. Create the file and access it with an editor:
 ```bash